-· Long-term.
+Long-term.

-A long-term position is one that does not have a definite or indefinite term of less than one year.
-It may have a definite length of time as long as the time is one year or longer.
-It may also have an indefinite length as long as it is expected to last one year or more.
+A long-term position is one that the employer expects to last one year or more.
+A law school/university funded position that the law school expects to last one year or more may be considered long-term for purposes of this definition only if the graduate is paid at least \$40,000 per year.
 The possibility that a short-term position may evolve into a long-term position does not make the position a long-term position.